Arctera/infoscale-kubernetes-enterprise/README.md

 ##  Overview

-**VIKE (Veritas InfoScale for Kubernetes Enterprise Edition)** brings Veritas’ enterprise-grade storage, high availability, and disaster recovery (DR) features into the Kubernetes ecosystem.
+**IKE (InfoScale for Kubernetes Enterprise Edition)** brings ’ enterprise-grade storage, high availability, and disaster recovery (DR) features into the Kubernetes ecosystem.

 It is designed for running **stateful workloads** in Kubernetes with enterprise-grade **performance, resiliency, and manageability**.

-VIKE also supports **OpenShift Virtualization**, enabling unified management and high availability of both **containerized** and **virtual machine (VM)** workloads.
+IKE also supports **OpenShift Virtualization**, enabling unified management and high availability of both **containerized** and **virtual machine (VM)** workloads.

-With OpenShift Virtualization, VIKE provides:
+With OpenShift Virtualization, IKE provides:
 - Shared block storage and HA for VMs similar to containers.
 - Disaster recovery across clusters for VMs.
 - Unified CSI-based storage for Pods and VMs.